(one synonym : Acidalia recessata Walker, 1861)

-In captivity, an adult female laid rows of white eggs on the flat surface of a Wattle phyllode (which was odd as the Caterpillars refused to eat it).
+In captivity, an adult female laid rows of ellipsoidal white eggs on the flat surface of a Wattle phyllode (which was odd as the caterpillars refused to eat it).
 Each egg was twice as high as it was wide and had microscopic corrugated ribs.
 The eggs were spaced so that they did not touch each other.
 As they approached hatching, they developed red spots.

 The species has been taken in:

 Moths of Victoria: Part 3,